eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/publisher/dataWriter/dataWriter.rst

 DataWriter
 ==========

-A DataWriter is attached to exactly one :ref:`dds_layer_publisher_publisher` that acts as a factory for it.
+A :class:`DataWriter` is attached to exactly one :ref:`dds_layer_publisher_publisher` that acts as a factory for it.
-Additionally, each DataWriter is bound to a single :ref:`dds_layer_topic_topic` since its creation.
+Additionally, each :class:`DataWriter` is bound to a single :ref:`dds_layer_topic_topic` since its creation.
-This :ref:`dds_layer_topic_topic` must exist prior to the DataWriter's creation, and must be bound to the data type that the DataWriter wants to publish.
+This :ref:`dds_layer_topic_topic` must exist prior to the creation of the :class:`DataWriter` creation, and must be bound to the data type that the :class:`DataWriter` wants to publish.

-The effect of creating a new DataWriter in a :ref:`dds_layer_publisher_publisher` for a specific :ref:`dds_layer_topic_topic` is to initiate a new publication with the name and data type described by the :ref:`dds_layer_topic_topic`.
+The effect of creating a new :class:`DataWriter` in a :ref:`dds_layer_publisher_publisher` for a specific :ref:`dds_layer_topic_topic` is to initiate a new publication with the name and data type described by the :ref:`dds_layer_topic_topic`.

-Once the DataWriter is created, the application can inform of changes in the data value using the :func:`write` member function on the DataWriter.
+Once the :class:`DataWriter` is created, the application can inform of changes in the data value using the :func:`write` member function on the :class:`DataWriter`.
 These changes will be transmitted to all subscriptions matched with this publication.

 .. _dds_layer_publisher_dataWriterQos: